shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 - http://wiki.ros.org/kinetic/Installation/Ubuntu

-The next step is to install the dependent packages for the TurtleBot3 control.
+``SBC``: The next step is to install the dependent packages for the TurtleBot3 control.

 .. code-block:: bash